-15. Don’t Book Anything on Your Cruise, Book on Land
+15. Don’t Book Anything on Your Cruise; Book at Port

 The same point two points above also apply to cruise ships!
 Cruise ships are notorious for charging much more for activities in Fiji that otherwise would be almost half the price on land.
 For more tips, see our How to Save Money on a Cruise to Fiji.

 VAT is a tax applied to all goods purchased in Fiji.
 If you buy from souvenir and duty-free retailers like Jacks, Tappoo and others, you might be able to claim the VAT tax back when you are about to leave Fiji.
 Mind you, it’s only if you are spending more than FJ$500 at these stores, nevertheless, refunding your VAT will be a huge saving.
 Find out more about the VAT Refund Scheme here.

 17. Be Prepared; Read Fiji Pocket Guide

 Did you know it is customary to bring kava root during a village visit (and super expensive to buy once you are at the village compared to picking some up from the market)?
 Did you know that locals list their homes on Airbnb and Booking.com as accommodation for less than FJ$50 a night?!
 There are loads more ways to save money when travelling in Fiji that we share with you throughout our online travel guide to Fiji!
 Keep on browsing Fiji Pocket Guide for more tips that will save you money in Fiji!